Valentine specials on adoptions at McKamey Animal Center

 Hopefully every one is spreading the love to the most important people in their lives today.
-We checked out the McKamey Aniaml Center who have a few pets that could use some of that love.
+We checked out the McKamey Animal Center, which has a few pets that could use some of that love.

 "I know I've personally experienced multiple times.. shelter pets are great additions to the family," said Lauren Mann, Director of Advancement for McKamey.

-Mann says today is their final day for valentine specials.
-One of the specials is called the blind date.
+Mann says Tuesday is their final day for Valentine specials.
+One of the specials is called "the Blind Date."
 You can read the description of a dog and get matched based on your personalities.

 "And then we'll bring them out to you, so before you even see the dog you might already be in love," said Mann.

 They're also offering $14 adoptions for their top 25 longest residents.
-They have 2 for 1 adoptions for animals that can't be separated, especially on Valentine's Day.
+They have two for one adoptions for animals that can't be separated, especially on Valentine's Day.

 "And then any one who is a year old, dog or cat that has been here for a while is 50% off their adoption fee," said Mann.